OWASP ZAP 2.4: Open Source web security scanner

 A proxy for application pentest

-OWASP Zed Attack Proxy (ZAP) — launched in 2010 by Simon Bennetts as a fork of the ancient Paros Proxy — is OWASP’s flagship tool for web application penetration testing.
+OWASP Zed Attack Proxy (ZAP) — launched in 2010 by Simon Bennetts as a fork of the long-established Paros Proxy — is OWASP’s flagship tool for web application penetration testing.
 Apache 2.0 licence.
-As of 2015 version 2.4 consolidates ZAP as the main open source alternative to Burp Suite (commercial, PortSwigger).
+As of 2015 version 2.4 consolidates ZAP as the main Open Source alternative to Burp Suite (commercial, PortSwigger).

 Architecture